Grade Calculator Guelph

 Final Grade = Σ (Component Score × Component Weight) ÷ 100

 Example: Assignments 20% scored 78, Midterm 30% scored 65, Lab Reports 15% scored 88, Final Exam 35% scored 71.
-Weighted grade = (78×0.20) + (65×0.30) + (88×0.15) + (71×0.35) = 15.6 + 19.5 + 13.2 + 24.85 = 73.15% → B at Guelph
+Weighted grade = (78×0.20) + (65×0.30) + (88×0.15) + (71×0.35) = 15.6 + 19.5 + 13.2 + 24.85 = 73.15% → B at Guelph (3.0 GPA)

 Required Final Score = (Target Grade − Current Grade × (1 − Exam Weight)) ÷ Exam Weight

 Example: Current grade 68%, final worth 40%, target 75%.
-Required score = (75 − 68 × 0.60) ÷ 0.40 = (75 − 40.8) ÷ 0.40 = 34.2 ÷ 0.40 = 85.5% needed on the final.
+Required score = (75 − 68 × 0.60) ÷ 0.40 = (75 − 40.8) ÷ 0.40 = 34.2 ÷ 0.40 = 85.5% needed on the Guelph final exam.

 Guelph Scholarship GPA Thresholds

-Common Guelph Grade Questions Answered
+Common University of Guelph Grade Questions Answered

 My Guelph GPA dropped below 3.0 — can I recover in one semester?

-Does withdrawing from a course affect my Guelph GPA?
+Does withdrawing from a Guelph course affect my GPA?

 Guides to Help You Improve Your Guelph Grades

-In-depth articles covering grade strategy, GPA calculation, and how to raise your average at the University of Guelph.
+In-depth articles covering grade strategy, GPA calculation, and how to raise your weighted average at the University of Guelph.

 More Free Grade Calculators